 From Ohio to Alaska to France to Virginia.
-That’s the path taken by New River Community College’s associate professor of music, Louise Billaud.
+That’s the path taken by New River Community College’s professor of music, Louise Billaud.

 Born in Hamilton, Ohio, Billaud moved to Alaska with her family when she was an adolescent so that her father, who would become a world-class specialist on moose, could conduct wildlife biology research there.